Ankit-Laddha/sample-ui-api-automation/api-tests/ReadME.md

 #### Setup:

  * Create a new account on https://uebermaps.com/.
-   * Add environment variable for your credentials.
+   * Save your credentials in environment variables.
 Test will pick them up.
    ```bash
     export MAPS_UNAME="<your-email-id-here>"
     export MAPS_PWD="<your-password-here>"